truecharts/website/docs/manual/guides/Upgrade-rollback-delete-an-App.md

 ## Requirements

 - Make sure your storage-pool is created and working
-- Make Make sure you selected your storage-pool when you first opened the "Apps" interface, if not please refer to quick-start guide `01 - First time Apps setup`
+- Make sure you selected your storage-pool when you first opened the "Apps" interface, if not please refer to quick-start guide `01 - First time Apps setup`
 - Make sure you have a working internet connection and can reach github and truecharts.org from the host system.
 - Make sure you already added the TrueCharts catalog from guide 02
 - Make sure your App is installed and, preferably, working